xdit-project/mochi-xdit/README.md

 world_size is the total number of GPU used for video generation.
 Use the number of GPUs in CUDA_VISIBLE_DEVICES to control world_size.

 Adjust the configuration of ulysses_degree, ring_degree, and CFG parallel degree to achieve optimal performance.
 If cfg_parallel is enabled, ulysses_degree x ring_degree = world_size.
-Otherwise, ulysses_degree x ring_degree x 2 = world_size.
+Otherwise, ulysses_degree x ring_degree = world_size.

 E.g.,